This blog provides information for educational purposes only. Read our complete summary for more info.

 Open Flame Alcohol Stoves

 Open flame alcohol stoves are the simplest of all stove designs.
 Alcohol vaporizes at room temperature which makes lighting an open flame alcohol stove extremely easy.
-We purchased an inexpensive (yet very well made) open flame alcohol stove, but you can simply burn alcohol in an open shallow metal tin (tuna fish cans work great).
+We purchased an inexpensive (yet very well made) open flame alcohol stove, but fuel alcohol can also just be burnt in an open and shallow metal tin (tuna fish cans work great).
 The pictures below feature 180 proof fuel alcohol, a Trangia "Spirit Stove" burner, and a Liberty Mountain "Westwind" stove base.
 The burner and stove base combo can be found for $15-$20 online.